NCU Catalog - July 2021 (Amended) [ARCHIVED CATALOG]

 Description of Program

-Click here for potential career opportunities using the MAMFT.
+Click here for potential career opportunities within the PhD-BA.

 Basis for Admissions

-The MAMFT program has the following graduation requirements:
+The PhD degree programs in business have the following graduation requirements:

-- Successful completion of all required degree program courses with a Grade Point Average of 3.0 (letter grade of “B”) or higher
+- Grade Point Average of 3.0 (letter grade of “B”) or higher

-- Official documents on file for basis of admission: a conferred bachelor’s degree from an accredited academic institution
+- Official documents on file for basis of admission: a conferred master’s degree from an accredited academic institution

 - Official transcripts on file for all transfer credit hours accepted by the University